-- The Wilson College Internal Governing Board (See Figure 1 below) - Co-Chairs: Dean, Faculty of Humanities and Dean, Faculty of Social Sciences - Ex Officio: President - Provost - Associate Dean (Academic), Faculty of Humanities - Associate Dean (Academic), Faculty of Social Sciences - Wilson Faculty Representatives: 1 faculty member affiliated with Wilson College from each of Humanities and Social Science - Wilson Student Representatives: 2 Wilson College students - Non-Humanities/Social Sciences Dean Representative: One Dean from another Faculty on a rotating basis - Staff Representative: Director of Finance and Administration from Humanities or Social Sciences on a rotating basis - The Administrative Home for Wilson College will be the Faculty of Humanities. - The operations and management of the college will be overseen by the Academic Director, supported by administrative staff as appropriate.
+Associate Dean (Academic), Faculty of Humanities Associate Dean (Academic), Faculty of Social Sciences

+Associate Dean (Graduate St. and Research), Faculty of Humanities Associate Dean (Graduate Studies), Faculty of Social Sciences

+- Wilson Faculty Representatives: 1 faculty member affiliated with Wilson College from each of Humanities and Social Science - Wilson Student Representatives: 2 Wilson College students - Non-Humanities/Social Sciences Dean Representative: One Dean from another Faculty on a rotating basis - Staff Representative: Director of Finance and Administration from Humanities or Social Sciences on a rotating basis - The Administrative Home for Wilson College will be the Faculty of Humanities. - The operations and management of the college will be overseen by the Academic Director, supported by administrative staff as appropriate.
 The Academic Director is envisioned to be a faculty member who will take the lead on "internal" operational matters pertaining to the academic programs (initially a joint Honours BA and a minor), research and scholarly activities, and the affiliated faculty (who will hold academic appointments in existing departments), Wilson Fellows, and staff. - The External Director, envisioned as a high-profile non-academic, will be appointed to a part-time role for a multi-year term.
 The primary responsibility is to Chair the Wilson College External Advisory Council (itself comprising diverse leaders external to McMaster) and to act as a liaison between Wilson College and others in the public, private, and third sectors.
 The individual will promote the interests of the College, draw on their network to create opportunities for the College and its students, and facilitate programming that engages with sectors outside the university to integrate education, research, and practice.
 The College's Governing Board will appoint the External Director and members of the External Advisory Council and maintain oversight of its activities.